Diabetes - type 2

 - Before exercising, avoid alcohol and if possible certain drugs, including beta-blockers, which make it difficult to recognize symptoms of hypoglycemia.

-- Insulin-dependent athletes may need to decrease insulin doses or take in more carbohydrates prior to exercise; they may need to take an extra dose of insulin after exercise (stress hormones released during exercise may increase blood glucose levels).
+- Insulin-dependent athletes may need to decrease insulin doses or take in more carbohydrates prior to exercise; they may need to take an extra dose of insulin after exercise (stress hormones released during exercise may increase blood glucose level).

 - To help avoid hypoglycemia, inject insulin in sites away from the muscles used during exercise.